- Hormonal implants are a type of birth control that can last for 3 years.

 How effective are hormonal implants?

-Hormonal implants are more than 99% effective.
-This means that if 100 women use hormonal implants, fewer than 1 woman will become pregnant in a year.
+Hormonal implants are more than 99% effective at preventing pregnancy.
+This means that if 100 women use hormonal implants, less than 1 woman will become pregnant in a year.
 Hormonal implants do not protect against sexually transmitted infections (STIs).
 Condoms should be used with all sexual activity.

 Can you see or feel hormonal implants?

 Usually, you can’t see the implant under your skin.
-However, in thin women, the outline of the implant may be visible.
+However, in individuals with lower body weight, the outline of the implant may be visible.
 It is possible to feel the hormonal implant in your arm, but it shouldn’t hurt.

 Do hormonal implants have any other benefits besides protecting against pregnancy?

 Yes.
 Hormonal implants can cause very light, or no, menstrual periods, less anemia (low number of red blood cells), and less menstrual cramps and pain.

 A health care provider (HCP) must insert the hormonal implant.
 Most health insurance companies cover all of the costs.
 You can call your health insurance company to make sure it is covered.